jsbattig/clipshare/memory-bank/activeContext.md

 - Enhanced the grace period system with content-type specific durations (longer for images)
 - Added detailed logging for tracking clipboard content changes

+**Authentication & Security Enhancement (May 1, 2025):**
+- Refactored authentication system to use client-side encryption (AES)
+- Implemented a secure authentication flow where passphrases never leave the client
+- Created quorum-based authorization where existing authorized clients verify new ones
+- Added session banning mechanism for potential security breaches (10-minute timeout)
+- Enhanced UI with real-time authentication status feedback
+- Added password visibility toggle and form validation
+- Restructured server-side session management to focus on verification rather than credential storage

 **Cross-OS Fixes (May 1, 2025):**
 - Simplified clipboard synchronization from automatic to manual
 - Removed automatic clipboard monitoring completely